bv8904/ML-Projects/README.md

 # 🧠 Machine Learning Projects Repository

-Welcome to **ML-Projects** — a centralized repository that houses multiple machine learning projects built using Python, Jupyter Notebooks, and popular ML libraries.
+Welcome to **ML-Projects** — a centralized repository that houses multiple machine learning projects built using Python, Google Collab, and popular ML libraries.
 Each project is self-contained, well-documented, and showcases practical implementation of data science workflows from preprocessing to model evaluation.

 > 📌 Maintained by: **B Vasundara**
 > 📬 Contact: [bvas8904@gmail.com](mailto:bvas8904@gmail.com)